pkriens/pkriens.github.io/_posts/2018-01-17_TensorFlow.md

 # Neural Nets & Tensor Flow

-Having a bit of time and  gotten curious to Tensor Flow from [Adrian Colyer's morning paper][1] I decided to renew my almost 30 year old acquaintance with neural networks.
-I was intrigued at at the end of the eighties  but forgot all about it since it was not feasible at the time for any serious problem.
+I had  gotten curious to [Tensor Flow][4] from [Adrian Colyer's morning paper][1].
+Having a bit of time, I therefore decided to renew my almost 30 year old acquaintance with neural networks.
+At the end of the eighties I bought all the books but memories were dim; at the time it was no feasible for any serious problems.

 Today, with computers a million times faster the story is different.
 Especially with TensorFlow.
-TensorFlow is a large mathematical library that can execute the _tensor_ formula's remotely and on special hardware like Graphic Processing Units (GPU) and special Tensor Processing Units (TPU), reaching speeds a super computer of only a number of years ago would have been jealous.
-Tensors, by the way, are n-dimensional matrices.
-I.e. scalars, vectors, matrices, volumes, and so on.
+TensorFlow is a large mathematical library that can execute the _tensor_ formula's remotely and on special hardware like Graphic Processing Units (GPU) and special Tensor Processing Units (TPU), reaching speeds a super computer of only a few years ago would have been jealous.
+(Tensors, by the way, are n-dimensional matrices.
+I.e. scalars, vectors, matrices, volumes, and so on.)

-I started with TensorFlow and that meant Python.
-Somehow Python and me will never become friends so I tried the Java API but that was an example of either a Python programmer illegally practising Java or a junior trainee that missed the day they taught Java at university.
+I started with the TensorFlow introductory tutorial and that meant _Python_.
+Somehow Python and I will never really become friends.
+I therefore tried the Java API but that was a result of either a Python programmer illegally practising Java or a junior trainee that missed the day that Java was taught at university.
 Stupid that I am, I set out to create my own wrapper.

 Now, for the kids among us, don't try this at home.
 Never write a library (wrapper) when you're not intricately familiar with the subject at hand.
 Vaguely aware of this idea I decided to first do some refreshing.
 Ok, maybe get some fundamentals since I never deep dived in the math of neural networks 30 years ago.
 (Looking back in my old books, surprisingly little has changed though.)
-I found an online [book about neural networks][2] that looked good and it was referred to from the TensorFlow site.
+I found an online [book about neural networks][2] that looked pretty thorough.
+Better, it was referred to from the TensorFlow site.
 Dumb as I am, I decided to write my own Java classes and not follow the Python code, telling myself it was a good learning exercise.
 And boy, was I right.
 This blog recounts my adventures.
 Follow along at your own peril.
-For extra points, use the Java 9 JShell to make your own neural network with multiple layers.
+For extra points, use the Java 9 JShell to make your own neural network with multiple layers and teach it a NAND gate.

 ## Quick Guide into Neural Nets

 A neural net is number of _layers_ of _neurons_.
-Output of one neuron is relayed to the input of other neurons.
-The other neurons _weigh_ and _bias_ their inputs and then decide on an output value.
-This output value is either the final result when it is the output layer, or it is fed into the next layer.
+Output of one neuron is relayed to the input of other neurons in the next layer.
+The other neurons _weigh_ and _bias_ their inputs and then decide on an output value using a transformation function.
+This output value is either the final result, in the case of the output layer, or it is fed into the next layer.

 I could now show a classic traditional picture of a neuronal network but that just does not work well for me.
 All those crossing lines are hurting my esthetic feelings.
 My mental model of a neuronal network is therefore the following picture: